Best Moist Chocolate Cake

 16. Add final layer of cake on top and frost the outside of the cake.
 Feel free to use my tutorial for frosting a smooth cake.

-17. To make the chocolate ganache, add the chocolate chips to a medium sized bowl.
+17. To make the chocolate ganache, add the chocolate chips to a medium sized bowl (see my tips on making chocolate ganache).

 18. Heat the heavy whipping cream just until it begins to boil, then pour it over the chocolate chips.
 Allow it to sit for 2-3 minutes, then whisk until smooth.